jolicode/chef-cookbook-php/README.md

 # Requirements

-Includes the `yum::epel` recipe on RedHat-based distros, but otherwise has no external dependencies
+Includes the `yum::epel` recipe on RedHat-based distros, and the `build-essentials` cookbook on all platforms.

 # Recipes